logancyang/fastai-course/lesson4.md

 Netflix fixed the cold start problem by UX.
 It asks a new user whether they like the movies they show as a survey.
 For new movies, they just need to let some hundreds of people watch it and rate them.
 It wasn't quite a cold start problem for Netflix.

-But for selling products, you might not want people to look at your range of products.
-You could for example find the metadata of the users such as what geography they are from, their age, gender, and other features to predict whether they would like something.
+**But for selling products, you might not want people to look at your range of products.
+You could for example find the metadata of the users such as what geography they are from, their age, gender, and other features to predict whether they would like something.**

 Collaborative filtering is specifically for when you already have some data about the preferences of the users.

-A user has an embedding vector.
-A movie has an embedding vector.
-A bias term needs to be added in the user embedding and can be interpretted as *the user's tendency to like movies in general regardless of what movie*.
+**A user has an embedding vector.
+A movie has an embedding vector.** A bias term needs to be added in the user embedding and can be interpretted as *the user's tendency to like movies in general regardless of what movie*.
 Similarly, a bias term in the movie embedding is like *the likeability of a movie regardless of users*.

 The target value is the rating in the range 0 to 5.
-We dot the user embedding and the movie (item) embedding along with the weights, and *pass it through a sigmoid* (and times 5) to get a numbder between 0 - 5.
-Notice that this is actually a "logistic regression" (linear layer on inputs and a sigmoid) but with MSE loss and target variables as numbers between 0 - 5.
+We dot the user embedding and the movie (item) embedding along with the weights, and *pass it through a sigmoid* (and times 5) to get a numbder between 0 - 5. *Notice that this is actually a "logistic regression" (linear layer on inputs and a sigmoid) but with MSE loss and target variables as numbers between 0 - 5.*

+*(Q: Sigmoid with MSE is interesting, is there a maximum likelihood explanation for this?)*

 Note that this mapping from the product of embeddings to the range [0, 5] is still regression and not classification, so the loss used is MSE and not cross entropy.